kiminh/kNNBandit/README.md

 - `es.uam.eps.ir.knnbandit.utils`: additional classes, useful for the rest of the program

 ### Algorithms
-The software allows the use of several recommendation algorithms:
+The software allows the use of several recommendation algorithms.

+#### Reinforcement learning algorithms
+These approaches introduce the exploration-exploitation concept from Reinforcement learning:
+- **Non-personalized multi-armed bandits:**: &epsilon;-greedy, epsilon t-greedy, UCB1, UCB1-tuned, Thompson sampling
+- **User-based kNN:** The main contribution of this paper: we include an stochastic similarity that uses Thompson sampling to estimate the similarities between users.

-#### Myopic approaches:
+#### Myopic approaches
-These approaches are just an updateable version of classical recommendation algorithms, baselines.
+These approaches are just an updateable version of classical recommendation algorithms, used as baselines.
 The algorithms included in this comparison are:
 - **Baselines:** Random, popularity-based recommendation, relevant popularity-base recommendation, average rating.
 - **Matrix factorization:** Implicit matrix factorization (iMF) [2], fast iMF [3], pLSA [4].
 - **User-based kNN:** Not normalized versions of classic user-based kNN and probablistic user-based kNN.